chikamichi/gitbook-plugin-pdf-styling/README.md

 ## Using the plugin on gitbook.com

+The plugin is available from the *Plugin Store* under the name [pdf-styling](https://plugins.gitbook.com/plugin/pdf-styling).

-While editing your book, open the *Plugin Store* and look for "PDF Styling".
+To activate it, while editing your book, open the *Plugin Store* menu and look for "PDF Styling".

-Then, have a look at the "Usage" section below.
+Then, have a look at the "Usage" section below for further information on how to use the plugin.

 ## Local installation